sapegin/sapegin.me/src/content/blog/naming.md

 ## Beware of incorrect names

-_Incorrect_ names are worse than magic numbers (read about them in the Constants chapter).
+_Incorrect_ names are worse than magic numbers.
 With magic numbers, we can make a correct guess but with incorrect names, we have no chance to understand the code.

 Consider this example: